 A student who does not meet the SAP requirements outlined above will be placed on Financial Aid Warning.
 Upon completion of the next term, the student's SAP will be evaluated and if the student meets or exceeds the minimum requirements for SAP, they will be removed from Financial Aid Warning.
-If the student does not meet the minimum requirements for SAP, the student will be dismissed unless they successfully appeal to maintain enrollment and eligibility for federal financial aid.
+If the student does not meet the minimum requirements for SAP, they successfully appeal to maintain enrollment and eligibility for federal financial aid.
 A student may file an appeal, in writing, as outlined below in the section labeled "Appeal of Academic Dismissal and Reinstatement" within five (5) business days of receiving written notification that they are not meeting SAP standards.
 If a student's appeal is approved, the student will be placed on Financial Aid Probation for next term and will need an academic plan.
 Upon completion of the term in which the student is on Financial Aid Probation, SAP will be evaluated and if the student has met or exceeded the minimum requirements for SAP, they will be removed from Financial Aid Probation.
-If, however, the student does not meet the minimum requirements for SAP, they will be dismissed from the program.
+If, however, the student does not meet the minimum requirements for SAP, they program.